jaseknighter/semiconductor/README.md

 some scripts have custom state handling features that will not be accessible from the `semiconductor` mod or, if accessible, may result in errors. *proceed with caution.*

 ### running a new script after registering
-after registering your norns with the `semiconductor` mod, if you change the script you are running locally, all the other registered norns will be notified of the change and any norns that had your script selected will have to select a new script in the `PLAYERS >` sc_menu.
+after registering your norns with the `semiconductor` mod, if you change the script you are running locally, all the other registered norns will be notified of the change and any norns that had your script selected will have to select a new script in the `PLAYERS >` menu.

 ### shortcuts to speed up registration
 * for each norns in the ensemble, in the file */lib/globals.lua*, set the parameter `norns_name` to a unique name